KidPudel/android-starter-kit/design-patterns/dagger.md

 ## How to use it?

-We inject our dependencies, in other words tell that some class has dependency of another class,
+We **inject** our dependencies, in other words:
+1. tell that some class has dependency of another class,
-and tell dagger to look up in module how to create it, application gra
+2. tell dagger to look up in module how to create it, application gra

 `RegistrationViewModel.kt`
 ```kotlin